 If you own a soda maker, then you know the manufacturer rules: you must only use water!
 But as The New York Times recently wrote, a few adventurous drinkers are flouting those instructions and using home carbonators to concoct everything from sparkling wines to non-alcoholic fruit sodas.
 How do they do it, and what's more, is it safe?

 In 2012 Americans bought roughly 1.2 million home carbonators, according to the Times.
-Homemade seltzer "is space-saving, inexpensive and environmentally friendly," the Times writes.
+Homemade seltzer “is space-saving, inexpensive and environmentally friendly,” the Times writes.
 (We agree!
-We've been using SodaStreams for years, and we loved the recent Yves Behar-designed model.)
+We’ve been

 Given the popularity, it's no surprise people have taken the machines "off-label", first by mixing syrup into the water pre-fizz (the Times reports that Morris Kitchen's Preserved Lemon and P & H's grapefruit makes particularly lovely soda) and then adding fruit juice, wine, and liquor — sometimes risking damage to the machine (but only the machine, thank goodness).